 The types of cranes and derricks in the next few tabs are the most commonly used in construction and covered by OSHA’s crane standard.

-Tower cranes: Lifting structures which utilize a vertical mast or tower to support a working boom (jib) in an elevated position.
+Lifting structures which utilize a vertical mast or tower to support a working boom (jib) in an elevated position.
 Loads are suspended from the working boom.
-While the working boom may be of the fixed type (horizontal or angled) or have luffing capability, it can always rotate to swing loads, either by rotating on the top of the tower (top slewing) or by the rotation of the tower (bottom slewing).
+While the working boom may be of the fixed type (horizontal or angled) or have luffing (raising or lowering the boom) capability, it can always rotate to swing loads, either by rotating on the top of the tower (top slewing) or by the rotation of the tower (bottom slewing).
 The tower base may be fixed in one location or ballasted and moveable between locations.
 Tower cranes include those with a fixed jib (hammerhead boom), those with a luffing boom, and self-erecting tower cranes.

 The rule also applies to the following more specialized types of equipment when used in construction